Mortgage rates remain near record low amid stock market turbulence

 Freddie Mac compiles the averages from its Primary Mortgage Market Survey.
 Every week from Monday to Wednesday, the federally chartered mortgage investor queries about 80 lenders nationwide on the rates they’re offering borrowers.
 The survey is confined to borrowers seeking conventional mortgages with excellent credit making a 20 percent down payment.

-Besides the Fed policies, rates are also determined by mortgage bonds investors reacting to the stock market, the yield on 10-year Treasury notes as well as a range of political and economic factors, including the fallout from the coronavirus.
+Besides the Fed policies, rates are also determined by mortgage bonds investors reacting to the stock market, the yield on 10-year Treasury notes as well as a range of political and economic factors, including the fallout from the pandemic.

 Lenders also sometimes raise costs to borrowers when the number of mortgage applications escalates as a way to control the volume until they can get a better handle on their workload.